Medical expert of the article

 - M1c - metastases to other organs (rectum, seminal vesicles).

-Estimates of the prevalence of the tumor within the prostate and its relation to nearby organs and tissues (category T), involvement of regional tumor nodes (category N) and the presence of distant metastases (category M).
-When determining the degree of local spread of the process, first of all, it is necessary to determine whether the tumor is confined to the prostate (localized forms of prostate cancer (T1c-T2c) or out of its capsule (T3a-T4b) .To assess the regional lymph nodes only when it is directly affects the therapeutic tactics - usually when planning radical treatment.
+The extent of the tumor within the prostate and its relation to nearby organs and tissues (category T), the involvement of regional tumor nodes (category N) and the presence of distant metastases (category M) are assessed.
+When determining the degree of local spread of the process, it is first necessary to determine whether the tumor is limited to the prostate (localized forms of prostate cancer (T1c-T2c) or extends beyond its capsule (T3a-T4b).
+Regional lymph nodes should be assessed only in cases where this directly affects the treatment tactics - usually when planning radical treatment.

 Types of prostate cancer: